ttu/ruuvitag-sensor/README.md

     * __NOTE:__ The BlueZ-adapter implementation uses deprecated BlueZ tools that are no longer supported.
       * Bleson-adapter supports sync-methods, but please be aware that it is not fully supported due to the alpha release status of the Bleson communication module.
 See [Bleson](#Bleson) for more information.
 * Python 3.9+
-    * For Python 3.7 and 3.8 support, check [installation instructions](#python-37-and-38) for an older version
+    * For Python 3.7 and 3.8 support, check [installation instructions](#python-37-and-38) for an older version.
-    * For Python 2.x or <3.7 support, check [installation instructions](#python-2x-and-36-and-below) for an older version
+    * For Python 2.x or <3.7 support, check [installation instructions](#python-2x-and-36-and-below) for an older version.

 __NOTE:__ Version 2.0 contains method renames.
 When using a version prior to 2.0, check the documentation and examples from [PyPI](https://pypi.org/project/ruuvitag-sensor/) or in GitHub, switch to the correct release tag from _switch branches/tags_.